leonlime/pythonchallenge/README.md

 # pythonchallenge
-All challenges solutions of https://pythonprinciples.com/challenges/
+All challenge solutions of https://pythonprinciples.com/challenges/